 How to Unclog a Toilet & Preventing a Clog in the First Place

 Toilets are one of the most common plumbing problems for which people call our office.
 It’s usually a blocked toilet that is at risk of overflowing onto the bathroom floor.
-On this page, we’ll discuss some of the common causes and how you can fix your clogged toilet.
+On this page, we’ll discuss some of the common causes and how you can fix a clogged toilet.

 How to Tell if Your Toilet is Clogged

 Signs that your toilet (or sewer line) is blocked include: